neuland/pug4j/README.md

 - Compiler Level has been raised to Java 8+
 - Syntax has been adapted to the most current pug version.
 (2.0.4)
 - Filter interface changed
+- Interpolations not supported in attributes anymore.
+It now behaves the same way as in pug.js.

 <a name="breaking-changes-1"></a>
 ### Breaking Changes in 1.3.1